HenryAWE/asbind20/doc/object_type.md

 # Registering a Reference Class
 For non-template reference class, register it with `ref_class` helper.
 This is similar to registering a value class.
 But the constructor is replaced by factory function.
 Thus, you need to register special behaviours for AngelScript to handle lifetime of the registered object type, e.g., `addref()` and `release()`.
 Additionally, you can [check the official document for other memory management ways](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_reg_basicref.html#doc_reg_nocount) for reference type.

+## Generating Wrappers
-- Behaviors for handling lifetime:
+### Behaviors for handling lifetime:
 For ordinary reference types, you only need to support reference counting by registering `addref()` and `release()`.
 However, if you are registering types involving circular reference, you may need to register behaviours for GC.
 Please [read the official document explaining GC](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_gc_object.html).
+For garbage collected types with reference counting, you should be aware of that `addref()` and `release()` should clear GC flag according to [the official document](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_gc_object.html#doc_reg_gcref_3).

 | Registering Helper | `asEBehaviours`        | Script Declaration |
 | ------------------ | ---------------------- | ------------------ |